allbmw/pineaple/README.md

 # pineaple
-New css light-weight framework
+New css simple light-weight framework

-Full instraction you can see in document.pdf.
-If you will have questions write on alexandr.a.m.g@yandex.ru
+Full instraction you can see in documentation.pdf.